What is the BDLA?

 Peter Rumsey, PE, FASHRAEPeter Rumsey is globally known for his 40-year leadership in the low energy and decarbonized buildings field.
 He has founded two success engineering design firms and worked globally.
 He has been a lecturer at Stanford University for over 10 years.
 He has given over 100 lectures about advanced and decarbonized buildings around the world, making him one of the foremost speakers on the topic.

-Avril Levasseur, PE, CPHCAvril Levasseur joined Point Energy after earning an MS in Sustainable Design and Construction from Stanford University.
+Avril Levasseur joined Point Energy Innovations as a Mechanical Engineer after earning an MS in Sustainable Design and Construction from Stanford University.
 She strives to enable more efficient, healthy, and productive building environments through the application of rigorous analysis to the design process.
-Prior to joining Point Energy, Avril worked at Rocky Mountain Institute, a nonprofit organization that provides market-based solutions, engaging businesses, communities, and institutions to cost-effectively shift to efficiency and renewable energy.
 She has assisted in teaching courses on building decarbonization at Stanford and is the co-author of multiple papers on the topic, including a residential multifunctional heat pump study that was adapted for the U.S. Department of Energy.

 Energy Professional/Mechanical Engineer, GreenBiz 30 under 30

 Nea Maloo, AIA, NOMA, NCARB, LEED AP, ICC

 Founder of Showcase Architects, Lecturer at Howard University

 Associate Director, Atelier Ten